jimmy-ck/paperless-asn-list/README.md

 ## Prerequisites

 - **Your Paperless-ngx instance should use a custom `select`-type field for document storage location (e.g., "StorageBox").
-If not used please attach CLI argument `--no_custom_field`.** The author of this script uses a `select`-type field containg different storage locations like `Amanda Box 1`, `Amanda Box 2` and `Brian Box 1`.
+If not used please attach the command line argument `--no_custom_field`.** The author of this script uses a `select`-type field containg different storage locations like `Amanda Box 1`, `Amanda Box 2` and `Brian Box 1`.
 Please refer to [Paperless-ngx Custom Fields](https://docs.paperless-ngx.com/usage/#custom-fields) for setting thos up.
 - Python 3.6 or later
 - Paperless-ngx instance with API access enabled
 - Virtual environment (`venv`) for dependency management